The Fire That Never Dies: The Tragedy of Centralia

 Ignored Regulations

-Pennsylvania already had safety regulations for landfills in strip-mine pits.
-These regulations specifically required protective barriers and the proper filling of openings with non-combustible material to prevent the spread of fire.
+It turns out, Pennsylvania already had clear safety rules for landfills in old strip-mine pits.
+These regulations specifically stated that protective barriers and proper filling of openings with non-combustible material were needed to stop fires from spreading.

 The Missing Barrier

-Centralia officials failed to use complete fire-resistant clay or shale barriers, a critical oversight that allowed the fire to escape its intended containment.
-As the Pennsylvania Department of Environmental Protection noted, "It is believed that the lack of a properly constructed non-combustible shale barrier in the strip pit enabled the trash fire to spread."
+But the folks in Centralia didn't use complete fire-resistant clay or shale barriers.
+This allowed the fire to escape its intended area.
+As the Pennsylvania Department of Environmental Protection later noted, "It is believed that the lack of a properly constructed non-combustible shale barrier in the strip pit enabled the trash fire to spread."

 The Warning

-Prior to the fire, a state inspector issued a clear warning about holes in the pit that needed to be filled with non-combustible material.
-Unfortunately, these crucial warnings were ignored, leaving the site vulnerable to the impending disaster.
+Before the fire even started, a state inspector gave a clear heads-up about holes in the pit that needed to be filled with non-combustible material.
+Unfortunately, these warnings weren't taken seriously, leaving the site exposed to the disaster that followed.

 A "Normal" Dump Fire?